This is the story of what it’s like to produce line-caught wild king salmon.

 In fishing, nothing is certain.
 Nothing comes for free.

 It takes great athleticism to get a gaff hook properly through the gill plate of a thrashing salmon in the water 2 feet below where your feet are wedged into the pit, so that you don’t fall out of the boat while you are gaffing.
 It takes strength to get the gaff hook through the gill plate and accuracy to make sure you get it right in the best spot, not on the meat or even worse in my situation, missing entirely and hitting the boat.
-A gaff hook into the meat would “number 2” the fish, reducing your pay on your fish ticket and missing the fish entirely is just frustrating.
+A gaff hook into the meat would “number 2” the fish, reducing the price per pound a fisherman can get.
+And missing the fish entirely is just frustrating.

 After doing this all day, I confess to Charlie I lost my confidence after losing a large fish (close to 30 pounds) and his gaff hook, which slipped out of my hands and ended up in the ocean after another poor placement into the gill plate, causing another wail to the breeze.
 Charlie keeps calm and says, “Kendall, you’ve just got to let your boat fish and have confidence in yourself.”
 Rules for all of life, I can’t argue.
 And he gave me a really old gaff hook to use.
-“Here, you don’t have to worry if you lose this gaff.”
+“Here, you don’t have to worry if you drop this gaff into the ocean.”

 I get better each time running the lines.
 Slowly but surely the day becomes more productive.
 Charlie looks pleased.
 He talks to every fish that comes to the boat.
 If it’s a particularly large fish, he’ll talk to the fish while it’s on the line: “Hello, fish.
 Good to see you!”
 Talking to the fish relieves the tension.
 Every time I bring fish over the rails, I let out a very deep breath, as if I had just survived a harrowing quest.
 “Breathe,” Charlie reminds me, just like my yoga teacher.